 Selection on individual network position in experimental populations of forked fungus beetles generally recapitulated patterns of selection in wild populations (Formica et al. 2012; Formica et al. 2020).
 Congruent with recent analyses in wild populations, selection acted on male strength and betweenness but not local clustering coefficient in experimental populations (Formica et al. 2020; but see Formica et al. 2012).
 The direction of selection on male social network position varied across wild populations that likewise varied in demography and ecology (Formica et al. 2020).
 However, in our controlled experimental populations, male strength and betweenness consistently experienced positive selection.
 Individual strength of males in male-male networks likewise experienced positive selection in experimental populations.
 The fitness consequences of female individual social network position have not been explored in wild populations, and we found no relationship between female network position and female reproductive success.

 Although individual-level selection on male social network position has been well documented in forked fungus beetles (Formica et al. 2012; Formica et al. 2020), the causal force generating the covariance between social network position and male mating success remains unknown.
 One potential factor is the availability of mates.
 Males that are more connected and more central in two-sex networks may interact more often with females and thereby experience more mating opportunities.
 This explanation, however, does not account for the positive selection we quantified acting on male strength in male-male networks, as male-male networks only include interactions among males.
-Alternatively, males highly connected and central within their network may increase their mating success by positioning themselves to receive more information about male competitors.
+Alternatively, males who are highly connected and central within their network may increase their mating success by positioning themselves to receive more information about male competitors.
 The position an individual holds within a social network can impact their likelihood of receiving and transmitting information (Webster et al. 2013).
 Female forked fungus beetles use chemical cues to discriminate between winning and losing males (Vilella-Pacheco et al. 2021).
 Similar chemical cues may be more available to males holding central positions within their social network, providing connected males better evaluation of neighboring male competitors.
 Another possibility is that male social network position is correlated with a trait that is directly under selection.
 Successful males inherently hold highly connected social positions when competitors frequently challenge them.
 In this case, although social network position covaries with mating success, some other trait may drive male fitness.

 Group-Level Selection

 Group network structure also influenced variance in individual fitness but only among females.
 This difference between levels of selection experienced by males and females points to fundamental differences in how the social environment impacts male and female fitness.
-Furthermore, comparing female fitness relationships in two-sex networks to those in female-only networks highlights that interactions between males and females drive these selection gradients.
+Furthermore, comparing female fitness relationships in two-sex networks to those in female-only networks suggests that interactions between males and females drive these selection gradients.
 Interlocus sexual conflict over mating interactions often reduces female fitness (Stutt and Siva-Jothy 2001; Arnqvist and Rowe 2005; Eldakar et al. 2010).
 In forked fungus beetles, males grapple with females before mating, a behavior characteristic to aggressive interactions between males (Mitchem et al. 2019).
 During courtship, males mount females for many hours, even as females lay eggs and traverse fungus shelves (Formica et al. 2016).
 These observations accumulate to suggest that interactions with males are costly to female forked fungus beetles and cause females to lay fewer eggs.